-Net worth: 50,000,000
+Net worth: $50 million

 As a former addict, Lindell prides himself on the fact that many of his employees (20 percent–30 percent) are people seeking a second chance at life or have been former addicts themselves.

-In 2017, however, the company’s accreditation was revoked by the Better Business Bureau, followed by a low rating of an "F" due to consistent customer complaints that focused on the same issues — pricing, pillow quality, and pains from using the products.
+In 2017, however, the company’s accreditation was revoked by the Better Business Bureau (BBB), followed by a low rating of an "F" due to consistent customer complaints that focused on the same issues — pricing, pillow quality, and pains from using the products.

 The BBB contended that MyPillow’s “buy one get one free” sale violated a code of advertising saying that since the offer was continuous, it could “be construed as an item’s regular, everyday price.”
-Also, complaints by the BBB allege that “As Seen On TV Claims” are listed on in-store products that don’t match the TV claim.
+Also, complaints by the BBB alleged that “As Seen On TV Claims” are listed on in-store products that don’t match the TV claim.
 Pillows were being advertised as being a premium version when the boxed product was just the standard pillow.